AGBE - Agricultural Business and Econ

 AGBE 490R Undergraduate Research: 1-8 Credits (1 Other)

-PREREQUISITE: ECNS 204IS or ECNS 251, junior standing, and approval of instructor. () On demand.
+PREREQUISITE: ECNS 204IS or AGBE 210IS or ECNS 251IS, and approval of instructor.
+(On Demand.)
+Junior standing.
 Intended for upper division undergraduate research/undergraduate scholars program.
 The student will work closely with the supervising faculty.
 Course will address responsible conduct of research

 Repeatable up to 8 credits.